This is a brief profile of the New Zealand Fitness Industry published in May 2009.

-There is a large number of personal trainers in the New Zealand Fitness Industry with around a 50/50 split between employed and contracted trainers.
+There is a large number of Personal Trainers in the industry.
+There appears to be about a 50/50 split between employed and contracted trainers.
 A typical ratio of one trainer for every two hundred members is maintained in most clubs although this varies widely depending on club demographics and services.

-The number of group fitness instructors is significant as the delivery of a timetable requires large numbers of mainly part-time contractors often co-ordinated by an employee.
+The number of group fitness instructors is significant (far outweighing the gym instructors) as the delivery of a timetable (usually between 10 and up to 40 classes a week) requires large numbers of mainly part time contractors often co-ordinated by an employee.

-In total it is estimated that fitness employees and contractors number somewhere between 4000-5000 in total.
+In total it is estimated that fitness employees and contractors number somewhere between 4000-5000.

 Businesses in the New Zealand Fitness Industry

 Fitness clubs offer a wide range of solutions to members, some of which include weight loss, muscle toning, cardiovascular fitness, stress management, and injury prevention/rehabilitation.